SwadhaThakkar/-Personalized-Mentor-Recommendation-System/README.md

 # 🎓 Personalized Mentor Recommendation System

-This project implements a simple machine learning system that recommends top 3 CLAT toppers (mentors) to aspirants based on their profiles using content-based filtering and cosine similarity.
+This project implements a simple machine learning system that recommends top 3 CLAT toppers (mentors) to aspirants based on their profiles using cosine similarity.

 ---